Frequently asked questions regarding Certified Community Behavioral Health Clinics (CCBHCs)

 You’ll also need technology to help you make seamless connections:

-Technology is available now to help you make those connections.
-Netsmart CareManagerTM is an EHR-agnostic care coordination solution that facilitates communication and information exchange among all care providers.
-Used with CareConnectTM, the web-based integration engine that powers interoperability with any EHR, you can send and receive information, while remaining compliant with confidentiality and privacy regulations.
+Available technology can now help you make those connections.
+Carequality™ is an industry-driven initiative designed to accelerate health data exchange among multi-platform networks, healthcare providers, electronic health record (EHR) vendors and health information exchange (HIE) vendors.
+CareManager™ is an EHR-agnostic care coordination solution that facilitates communication and information exchange among all care providers.
+Used with CareConnect™, the web-based integration engine that powers interoperability with any EHR, you can send and receive information, while remaining compliant with confidentiality and privacy regulations.

 Evaluate your current technology in these areas to gauge your ability to share data seamlessly and securely among all providers: